 - The Public Switched Network "lines" and the Private "lines" to which you will connect the telephone equipment. - The telephone equipment's "registration number" and "ringer equivalence number" (REN) from the label on the equipment. - For private line connections, provide the facility interface code, TL31M for tie lines.
-You must also specify the service order code, 9.0F. - The quantities and USOC numbers of the jacks required. - For each jack, provide the sequence in which lines are to be connected; the type lines and the facility interface code and the ringer equivalence number by position, when applicable.
+You must also specify the service order code, 9.0F or 9.0Y for R3 systems. - For digital connections with D4 Framing Format provide the Facility Interface Code 04DU9-B or for digital connections with Extended Framing Format the interface code is 04DU9-C. You must also specify the service order code, 6.0Y. - The quantities and USOC numbers of the jacks required. - For each jack, provide the sequence in which lines are to be connected; the type lines and the facility interface code and the ringer equivalence number by position, when applicable.